martinit18/nested_fit/README.md

 **Instruction**:
 1. Download the latest version or clone the repository
-2. Go to the source directory *src*
+2. Go to the source directory `src`
-3. Edit the Makefile (change the compiler name, the *bin* directory if needed).
+3. Edit the Makefile (change the compiler name, the `bin` directory if needed).
 If you want to run in parallel mode, \
   a.
-Uncomment *FFLAGS  = -fopenmp* in the Makefile\
+Uncomment `FFLAGS  = -fopenmp` in the Makefile\
   b.
-Put the variable *parallel_on = .TRUE.* in nested_fit.f
+Put the variable `parallel_on = .TRUE.` in nested_fit.f
-4. Run *make*
+4. Run `make`
-5. For the python libraries: put in a directory listed in the *PYTHONPATH* in the .bashrc file (or similar) or in the directory of the input files
+5. For the python libraries: put in a directory listed in the `PYTHONPATH` in the .bashrc file (or similar) or in the directory of the input files

+NOTE for getdist function in the python library:\
+To make it work, change the file  xxx/pythonxx/site-packages/getdist/plots.py `matplotlib.use('Agg')` to `matplotlib.use('TkAgg')`.

 ## Basic instructions

 **Input files**:
-- '*nf_input.dat*': Main input file of the program with all user parameter definition.
+- `nf_input.dat`: Main input file of the program with all user parameter definition.
-About the model parameter, use the same order than that one you can find in 'USERFCN.f' or 'USERFCN_SET.f' files.
+About the model parameter, use the same order than that one you can find in `USERFCN.f` or `USERFCN_SET.f` files.
-- *datafile* to analyze indicated in 'nf_input.dat'.
+- `datafile` to analyze indicated in 'nf_input.dat'.

 If set of data files are analyzed, also
-- '*nf_input_set.dat*': additional input relative to the other datafiles (name and fit limits).
+- `nf_input_set.dat`: additional input relative to the other datafiles (name and fit limits).
-- additional *datafiles* to analyze.
+- additional `datafiles` to analyze.

 **Main output files**:
-- '*nf_output_res.dat*': main output with the results.
+- `nf_output_res.dat`: main output with the results.
 It contains the details of the computation (n. of live points trials, n. of total iteration), the final evidence value and its uncertainty, the parameter values corresponding to the maximum of the likelihood function, the mean, the median, the standard deviation and the confidence intervals (credible intervals) (68%, 95% and 99%) of the posterior probability distribution of each parameter.
 The corresponding information gain and the Bayesian complexity are also provided.
-- '*nf_output_data_ .dat*': original input data together with the model function values corresponding to the parameters with the highest likelihood function value ('max') to the mean value ('mean') or median ('median'), the residuals and the uncertainty associated to the data.
+- `nf_output_data_ .dat`: original input data together with the model function values corresponding to the parameters with the highest likelihood function value ('max') to the mean value ('mean') or median ('median'), the residuals and the uncertainty associated to the data.
-- '*nf_output_fit_ .dat*': Model function values with higher density sampling that the data (for plot purpose).
+- `nf_output_fit_ .dat`: Model function values with higher density sampling that the data (for plot purpose).
 In addition, different components of the model are given
-- '*nf_output_tries.dat*': For each live points trial, it contains the final evidence, the number of iterations and the maximum value of the likelihood function.
+- `nf_output_tries.dat`: For each live points trial, it contains the final evidence, the number of iterations and the maximum value of the likelihood function.
-- '*nf_output_points.txt*': contains all discarded and final live points values, their associated likelihood values and posterior probabilities.
+- `nf_output_points.txt`: contains all discarded and final live points values, their associated likelihood values and posterior probabilities.
 From them, the different parameter probability distributions can be built.
-For this purpose, the python function in '*nested_res_ .py*' can be used.
+For this purpose, the python function in `nested_res_ .py` can be used.
-Together with this file, also the files '*nf_output_points.paramnames*' and '*nf_output_points.ranges*' are created for the use of GetDist python library.
+Together with this file, also the files `nf_output_points.paramnames` and `nf_output_points.ranges` are created for the use of GetDist python library.

 Additional information can be found in the reference articles.